william5647/jekyll-blog/_posts/api-decrypt/2024-12-24-api-decrypt.md

 <figcaption>Demo Application</figcaption>
 </figure>

-The generateRandomString() function will generate random strings from the "characters" constant and the "encryptValue()" function will take three variables, which includes "value", "key", and "iv" to perform encryption process.
+The "generateRandomString()" function will generate random strings from the "characters" constant and the "encryptValue()" function will take three variables, which includes "value", "key", and "iv" to perform encryption process.

 <figure>
 <img src="{{ page.image }}" alt="JavaScript Function">